 [Miyagi Prefecture] Summer tradition: 4 spectacular sunflower fields in Miyagi

-About sunflowers
+About Himawari

 Sunflower Hill: Osaki City

-At the Sunflower Festival, sunflower oil, sweets, and sunflower ice cream made from sunflower seeds will be sold.
+At the Sunflower Festival, sunflower oil, sweets, and sunflower ice cream made from sunflower seeds will be sold

 INFORMATION

-• Address: 37-27 Makishi, Sanbongi Saita, Osaki City
+• Address: 37-27 Makishi, Sanbongi Saida, Osaki City

-• Parking: 200 parking spaces on site
+• Parking: 200 parking spaces on-site

-• Ordinary car: 500 yen
+• Standard car: 500 yen

 • Large bus: 2,000 yen